 Awards Reception Short-listed and winning entries will be acknowledged at the 5th annual Canadian Online Publishing Awards reception, to be held in Toronto in November 2013.
 More news about the party and events will be posted soon.
 Everyone is invited, so stay tuned.

-The contest ends July 19, 2013.
-All entries must be uploaded to the competition website no later than 5pm (EST) on July 19, 2013
+All entries must be uploaded to the competition website no later than midnight on July 26, 2013.

 Here are answers to some of your most asked questions.
 If your questions aren’t answered here, please contact us.